Delay Condoms

 Cooling effect delay condoms should be used as regular condoms.
 Simply roll the condom all the way to the base of your penis, paying attention to roll it the right side up.

-If you are using lidocaine or benzocaine delay condoms, you should roll the condom on your erect penis and slightly massage the anaesthetic onto your penis head.
-These condoms usually contain one or two drops of anaesthetic placed inside the condom teat, so rubbing the condom on the penis head after you’ve rolled it on should do the trick.
+If you are using lidocaine or benzocaine delay condoms, you should roll the delay condom on your erect penis and slightly massage the anaesthetic onto your penis head.
+These extended pleasure condoms usually contain one or two drops of anaesthetic placed inside the condom teat, so rubbing the condom on the penis head after you’ve rolled it on should do the trick.

 Wait for around 5 minutes before intercourse.
-This amount of time is necessary for the anaesthetic to take effect; otherwise, if you suffer from premature ejaculation, you may come before the active agent can numb your glans and thus, making the condom ineffective.
+This amount of time is necessary for the anaesthetic to take effect; otherwise, if you suffer from premature ejaculation, you may come before the active agent can numb your glans and thus, making the delay condom ineffective.

 Apart from this difference, use delay condoms as you’d use any other condom, following the manufacturer’s instructions and making sure you’re holding the condom firmly onto the penis base when you’re withdrawing to prevent it from sliding off.